 How can I get involved?

 The board of directors is the keeper of the process.
-One role is to ensure there is leadership for each phase of the process and that the committee work is carried out in a manner befitting the mission and credo of Community Council.
-By formally adopting each study topic, the study report and the strategic plan for implementation, and by appointing committee leadership, the board authorizes the committees’ work.
-Board members may participate with the study, but only as private citizens and not in their capacity as Board members.
+One role is to ensure that there is leadership for each phase of the process and that the committee work is carried out in a manner befitting the mission and credo of Community Council.
+By formally adopting each study topic, the study report and the strategic plan for implementation, and by appointing committee leadership, the board authorizes the committees' work.
+Board members may participate with the study, but only as private citizens and not in their capacity as board members.
 Equally important board roles are to ensure adequate funding to support the process and create public awareness of the organization’s goals and activities.

-How is the Community Council funded?
+How is Community Council funded?